Legal career of Mary Robinson: Right to privacy and decriminalisation of homosexuality

 In Kennedy v Ireland, which concluded in 1987, Robinson successfully argued on behalf of husband and wife Arnold and Mavis Kennedy that the Irish state tapping the phones of journalists infringed upon the journalists' rights to privacy.
 The couple were awarded a total of IR£30,000 between them.

-In Norris v Attorney General, later Norris v Ireland, Robinson made similar arguments.
-In Norris v Attorney General, Robinson (a member of the Campaign for Homosexual Law Reform) unsuccessfully argued that laws which criminalised homosexuality were unconstitutional, as they failed to defend David Norris' right to privacy.
-In 1983, by a 3–2 majority, the Supreme Court voted against Robinson's argument.
-Chief Justice Tom O'Higgins, in delivering the verdict, stated that "On the grounds of the Christian nature of our State and on the grounds that the deliberate practice of homosexuality is morally wrong, that it is damaging to the health both of individuals and the public, and finally that it is potentially harmful to the institution of marriage, I can find no inconsistency with the Constitution in the laws which make such conduct criminal."
+In Norris v.
+Attorney General, Robinson (a member of the Campaign for Homosexual Law Reform) unsuccessfully argued that laws which criminalised homosexuality were unconstitutional, as they failed to defend David Norris' right to privacy.
+In 1983, by a 3–2 majority, the Supreme Court dismissed Norris's claim.
+Chief Justice Tom O'Higgins, in delivering the judgment, stated that "On the grounds of the Christian nature of our State and on the grounds that the deliberate practice of homosexuality is morally wrong, that it is damaging to the health both of individuals and the public, and finally that it is potentially harmful to the institution of marriage, I can find no inconsistency with the Constitution in the laws which make such conduct criminal."

-In Norris v Ireland, also in 1983, Norris then appealed to the European Court of Human Rights, where Robinson argued that the Supreme Court's decision was in contravention of Article 8 of the Convention for the Protection of Human Rights and Fundamental Freedoms, which provides a right to private life, including sexual life.
-In 1988, the court ruled in Norris' favour, and in 1993, in her role as president, Robinson signed the Criminal Law (Sexual Offences) Act into law.
+Norris then applied to the European Court of Human Rights, where Robinson argued that the Supreme Court's decision was in contravention of Article 8 of the Convention for the Protection of Human Rights and Fundamental Freedoms, which provides a right to private life, including sexual life.
+In Norris v.
+Ireland (1988), the court ruled in Norris's favour.
+In 1993, in her role as president, Robinson signed the Criminal Law (Sexual Offences) Act into law, decriminalising homosexual relations.